Expert-reviewed resources and digital tools designed to transform your body, mind, and energy levels.

 3-Dehydration

-Our brains are about 80% water, making hydration essential for peak cognitive performance.
-Even mild dehydration can trigger brain fog.
 In a research study involving 16 participants, it was found that after 24 hours of water deprivation, fatigue levels increased and alertness decreased.

-4-Nutritional Deficits
+4-Nutritional Deficiencies

-Research also covered the relationship of Omega-3 Fatty Acids with Dementia and Cognitive decline and found that lower DHA levels were associated with poorer cognitive performance in older adults.
+Research also covered the relationship of Omega-3 Fatty Acids with Dementia and Cognitive decline and found that lower DHA levels were associated with poorer cognitive abilities in older adults.
 Brain fog symptoms like forgetfulness, difficulty concentrating, and mental fatigue can become more pronounced when your brain doesn’t have enough omega-3s to function optimally.

 A study published in Nutritional Neuroscience found that vitamin B12 supplementation improved cognitive function in older adults with mild cognitive impairment.
 When you lack B12, your brain can’t produce the necessary neurotransmitters to function optimally, leading to the frustrating symptoms of brain fog.